robertDurst/robertdurst.github.io/_posts/2020-04-03-CategoryBasics.md

 * **A set of arrows:** `A` = { `f`, `g`, `h` }
 * **The empty set:** ∅ = {}

+**Note:** sets can come with some very helpful properties a la [Set Theory](https://plato.stanford.edu/entries/set-theory/).
+While these are important and may be useful later, let's ignore them for now.
+Instead, a set is simply a collection of things.

 ***

 ### Graph